The organisers of this wonderful fair say

-Antiques dating from the 17th century to 1914 abound.
+Antiques dating from the 17th century to the 20th century abound.
 Art Deco, post-war and later 20th century design makes up around one quarter of objects and furniture for sale.
 Unlike traditional antiques fairs, our dealers style their stands as room-sets so visitors can imagine how items might work in their own homes.
 Detailed information about the variety of stock is given below.

 Each Fair has a carefully chosen, themed Foyer Display highlighting stock for sale by exhibitors.
 For example, we have featured a Jane Austen-inspired Georgian drawing room and parlour, post-war British design, the histories of chintz and wallpaper, industrial design, silver screen art deco style and ski chalet chic.

 Whilst visiting, you can enjoy Megan’s Kitchen, a brasserie/café serving freshly made dishes; from croissants, pastries and sandwiches to a delicious selection of daily lunch specials, hot meals and exciting salads: champagne, wine, beers and soft drinks and afternoon tea including scrumptious home-made cakes!

 A packing, delivery and export service is provided by Simon Hall Shipping Limited; upholstery and curtain-making services from E & A Wates; bespoke room panelling by L’Atelier Paul Armstrong, and an extensive selection of design reference books from Don Kelly.

 We are a dog-friendly event, although we do require dogs to be kept on a lead at all times when inside the venue.

 What our visitors say: